sancarlim/decentralizedAI_dermatology/README.md

 Installing the Flower framework requires Python 3.6 or higher version.

-To install its stabte version found on PyPI:
+To install its stable version found on PyPI:

  ```pip install flwr ```